jywu20/Notes/Linguistics/English/CGEL.md

   > ... which are more closely integrated with the rest of the clause ...

   Again, the term is not used in the sense of X-bar theory (though strongly related to the original motivation of the X-bar scheme).
+  Together introduced are the following terms:
+  - **disjunct**: comment on the form or content of the clause ("To my regret, ...")
+  - **conjunct**: connective adverbs, like "However, ..."
+  - **subjunct** TODO

+  The detailed discussion can be found in Sec.
+8.39, 8.51, 8.79, 8.104.
 - **Nominal** seems to be synonym of "being able to be an argument".
 TODO: not quite, see Sec.
 15.3
 - **Adverbial** means "being able to modify an action".
 TODO: Are so-called adverbs included?
 - **Adverbs** are not recognized as a uniform class.
 CGEL introduces and classifies them according to